 IoT and Delphi – linking the “internet of things”

-IoT is very popular these days and the number of connected devices are growing at unprecedented rate.
-We can find “things” connected to the internet and used for all sorts of applications in our homes, offices, industry and commerce.
-In fact, they’re so ubiquitous we sometimes don’t even notice them and the form factor they take can be non-obvious too, taking such ephemera as ‘smart’ dog collars, luggage tags, or even automated egg monitors in chicken farms.
+IoT is very popular these days and the number of connected devices is growing at an unprecedented rate.
+We can find “things” connected to the internet and used for all sorts of applications in our homes, offices, industry, and commerce.
+In fact, they’re so ubiquitous we sometimes don’t even notice them, and the form factor they take can be non-obvious too, taking such ephemera as ‘smart’ dog collars, luggage tags, or even automated egg monitors in chicken farms.
 These physical devices usually have integrated software to allow them to communicate with each other and of course to provide useful information to humans.
 Many are designed to do that with little to no human intervention.
 I took a look at a small internet search for “connected devices” to see what would come up:

 - Google Home Voice Controller